fabianmoss/website/content/authors/admin/_index.md

 and aim to understand music and its structure from an inherently **interdisciplinary perspective**, involving fields such as musicology and music theory, mathematics, music information retrieval, data science and machine learning, music cognition, and the digital humanities.

 One of my central interests lies in analysing large digital corpora in order to better understand musical styles, especially from a historical viewpoint.
 More specifically, I work with large **symbolic datasets** of musical scores and harmonic annotations.
 I  am also interested in **computational modeling** of music and its perception, and am fascinated by quantitative approaches to model historical processes.

+I [teach courses](teaching) covering a wide range of topics in music theory, computational musicology, and digital tools.

 <!--Before my appointment to JMU, I have worked as a Research Fellow in Cultural Analytics at [University of Amsterdam](https://uva.nl) ([Media Studies Department](https://mediastudies.nl/) & [Data Science Centre](https://dsc.uva.nl/)), -->
 <!--and before that as doctoral and postdoctoral researcher at -->